Ptolus - Four By Four

 Ptolus Four By Four

 “I think I have a secret, an important one.
 I can’t say what it is yet.
 I’m not trying to be coy; I don’t know it myself.
 But I have it inside me.
 And it’s something that demons and devils and gods and angels can’t know.
 I think they all want to end the world, and it doesn’t have to end.”

-I already plan to be deeply indebted to archonshiva’s Spire, Orangutank’s Slaking the Gamecock, to Bryan’s City By The Spire and CSDavis’s TheSpire (both right here on obsidianportal), and of course Monte Cook for making their campaign journals public; I intend to steal extensively from each (which of course implies that my players are asked not to read them yet).
+I plan to be deeply indebted to archonshiva’s Spire, Orangutank’s Slaking the Gamecock, to Bryan’s City By The Spire and CSDavis’s TheSpire (both right here on obsidianportal), and of course Monte Cook for making their campaign journals public; I intend to steal extensively from each (which of course implies that my players are asked not to read them yet).